GautamGupta/bb-legacy-plugins/bb-topic-icons/trunk/readme.txt

 If you want to change the CSS styling of the tooltips, take a look at `bb-topic-icons.css` for the various styles that are applied.

 == Change Log ==

+= Version 0.6 =

+Created the "support forum connector" to allow support forums to be "skinned" using the topic icon plugin.
+Added icon-sets for the default support forum along with a modified "grey-blox" theme for the support forum to show how skinning can take place.

 = Version 0.5 =